 Short Inca Trail Day 2: Visiting Machu Picchu

 Today you will be rewarded for all your effort the previous day!
-After taking an early bus up to the ruins, you will have as many as four hours to walk through Machu Picchu, taking in the historic sights and learning about their significance.
+In the early morning after taking one of the first buses up to the ruins, you will have two to three hours to walk through Machu Picchu, taking in the historic sights and learning about their significance.

 Add Huayna Picchu for Something Extra